 The Company encourages employees to apply for promotions to positions for which they are qualified.
 Employees interested in a promotion or transfer should discuss the matter with their supervisor, who will advise them of their eligibility and how they can apply.
 Employees must be in good standing to request a transfer or promotion in another department and should be referred to Human Resources after meeting with their supervisor.
 The Human Resources department will advise the employee of the requirements for the position and how they may apply.
 Nothing above precludes the Company, at its sole discretion, to fill any position by recruitment of any individual not employed by the Company.

-The Company believes that UIC employees need and are entitled to feedback on their performance.
+The Company believes that UIC employees benefit from feedback on their performance.
 Employees should be told when they meet and maintain Company standards for job performance and behavior.
-Conversely, they need and are entitled to feedback when they do not meet and maintain Company standards for job performance and behavior.
+Conversely, they should also be told when they do not meet and maintain Company standards for job performance and behavior.

 Supervisors should complete regular performance reviews on at least an annual basis.
-In addition to regular employee job performance/behavior evaluations, other written reviews may also be performed when such reviews are deemed appropriate.
+In addition to regular employee job performance/behavior evaluations, other written reviews or performance improvement plans may also be performed when such reviews or plans are deemed appropriate.

 Following discussion of the written review with the reviewing supervisor, employees should be given the opportunity to comment and add written comments or exception remarks to the evaluation form.
 Any exception to the evaluation made by the employee should be reviewed by higher management and if appropriate, adjustments made to the evaluation accordingly.

-Access to the personnel file shall be limited to the employee and other Company employees having a legitimate need and others as required by law.
+All personnel records are Company property.
+Access to the personnel file is limited to the employee and other Company employees having a legitimate need and others as required by law.
 All contents of employee files are maintained with the strictest of confidence.